4DimK/Prusa-MINI-bear-Z10-mod/README.md

 - Open-source

 [^1]: Z rods are the only non-printed hardware part that will need to be modified and cut to length (311).

-### Post MK4 release thoughts:

-- From the mechanical side it appears that the MK4 X axis + Nextruder combo (assuming it will be sold separately) should be directly applicable in this mod, due to the 10mm Z rods.
-- Firmware wise, significant modifications may be needed for the automatic layer calibration and load-cell interfacing.
-- Input shaping: At the time of writing, I am not aware of how to connect an accelerometer to the MINI Buddy board.

 ## Background